FurongHuang/spectrallda-tensorspark/README.md

 Now if we run the above experiments again, any "WARN BLAS" or "WARN LAPACK" messages should have disappeared.

+**NOTE:** In Breeze the feature of sparse matrix is still experimental and it may not work with native BLAS/LAPACK, in this case use `alternatives --remove` to stop exposing the native libs to Spark.
+In our code `DataCumulant` and `DataCumulantSketch` will use heavily sparse matrices when computing M2 if we specify `randomisedSVD = true`.

 ### Dependencies